(The Natural Extension of the calendar system)

 February with 28 days is weird.
 It should always have 29 days so that the first quarter can have 91 days or 13 weeks.

-December 31 is the Leap Sunday because the leap day should be best and rationally set to the last day of the year.
+December 31 is the Leap Sunday since the leap day is rationally and bestly set on the last day of the 4-year leap cycle.

 Why are there still many proposals of calendar reform?

 Whenever a date is mentioned, we instantly need to know the corresponding weekday.
 Although we can easily get help from any calendar software or application, the varying weekdays still cause much troubles.
 It confuses our memory and wastes our effort & resource to deal with the annual calendar variations.
 Because the varying weekdays are neither astronomical nor scientific, but complicated and somehow redundant, all calendrical research and studies suggest reforming the calendar into a perennial calendar.
 A perennial calendar is a calendar that applies to any year, keeping the same dates, weekdays and other features.
 Since no annual calendar variations in the perennial calendar, no confusion and wasting will happen again.
 It is quite pragmatic, economical and beneficial to all people, business and organizations.
 For the great contributions, the calendar should eventually be reformed.
 Thus, there are still many proposals of calendar reform.